nobodyme/blog/content/draft/aws-llm-league/index.md

 So, at this point, I was clear on how to prepare data and what hyperparameters to experiment with and all set for the competition.

-## Round 1 - Fine Tuning
+## Round 1 - Fine-Tuning

-The exact usecase to finetune our model was given on the competition day, although we were told the overall domain as "SLED" earlier.
+The exact usecase to fine-tune our model was given on the competition day, although we were told the overall domain as "SLED" earlier.

 ![Domain details](domain.png)